-In seeking to achieve this it is important for school governing bodies to understand 5 key things about supporting the needs of Headteachers.
-It is important to understand that:
+In order to do this effectively, we believe school governing bodies must understand 5 key things about supporting the needs of Headteachers:

-2) The support that Headteachers require to enable them to meet the emotional and psychological demands of the role, is different from the support they require to meet the strategic and operational demands of the role.
+2) Headteachers require different kinds of support.
+They need support to overcome emotional and psychological demands of the role.
+Additionally, they need support to meet the strategic and operational demands of the role.

-3) Headteachers perform at their best when they are given personalised support to reflect on their practice, to enable them to align their leadership actions to the meeting of their personal leadership vision and the vision that they hold for their school.
+3) Headteachers perform at their best when given personalised support to reflect on their leadership practice, explore the challenges they’re facing and find solutions.
+This also enables them to align their leadership actions to the meeting of their personal leadership vision and school vision.

-4) Coaching helps Heads to increase their effectiveness and confidence, and enables longer serving heads to sustain their commitment, renew their vigour and maintain their impact on their schools.
+4) Coaching helps Heads to increase their effectiveness and confidence.
+It enables longer serving heads to sustain their commitment, renew their vigour and maintain their impact on their schools.

-5) In challenging and complex contexts (which is the reality for many school leaders today) Head teachers need personalised approaches to their own CPD if they are to both survive and thrive in their roles
+5) In challenging and complex situations, Headteachers need personalised approaches to their CPD if they are to both survive and thrive in their roles.

 “Coaching may prove to perhaps be the most single important factor in both retention and recruitment”